PI

 Una-May O'Reilly

-To make our lives and systems more secure, Dr. Una-May O’Reilly’s research goals are to understand adversarial intelligence and to computationally model it with machine learning.
+253-6437To make our lives and systems more secure, Dr. Una-May O’Reilly’s research goals are to understand adversarial intelligence and to computationally model it with machine learning.
 Dr. O’Reilly hopes that by developing Artificial Adversarial Intelligence it will help reveal the dynamics of conflicting behavior and how adaptation drives it, leading to more secure systems.
+This is why she works at the intersection of cybersecurity and artificial intelligence.

 Dr. O’Reilly, who holds a PhD from Carleton University in Ottawa, Canada and joined CSAIL in 1996, was drawn to this area of research when pursuing her highly regarded and award-winning work on evolutionary algorithms.
 These algorithms are a good fit to model the evolving arms race between tax avoidance and tax loophole remediation.
 They supported an approach to identifying vulnerabilities in a subsection of the Internal Revenue code while avoiding auditing, even under auditing co-adaptation.
 Now one of the main areas Dr. O’Reilly is investigating is cybersecurity and how to stop destructive and escalating arms races between cyber attack actors and cyber defenders.